Justmoong/Painter-for-UNIX/docs/app_structure.md

-# PainterForUNIX Application Structure
+# Vincent Application Structure

-This document captures the current architecture of PainterForUNIX as observed in the repository.
+This document captures the current architecture of Vincent as observed in the repository.
 It describes how the project is laid out, how the build system is wired, and how the runtime pieces cooperate to deliver the painting experience.

 ## Top-Level Layout